What is Toile?

 The word toile (pronounced “twall”) means “linen cloth” or “canvas” in French.
 The full and proper name of the cotton fabrics first produced in the late 18th century with scenes repeatedly scattered across them was “Toile de Jouy”, literally meaning “fabric from Jouy” – the town of Jouy-en-Josas outside of Paris.

-As a tribute to Tallahassee, Thomasville, and Florida State University in the beautiful Red Hills region, we have designed toiles that showcase their iconic sites and scenes.
+As a tribute to Thomasville, Tallahassee, and Florida State University in the beautiful Red Hills region, Amy Hart has designed toile patterns that showcase their iconic sites and scenes.